hassaan4584/Swiftjective-C/_posts/2020-2-05-Master-Detail-Styling.md

 {% include lazyLoadImage.html image="../assets/images/mdv_switch.png" %}

 This means my navigation, tool bars and master view all need to a get little bit smarter, more configurable or use any other of the other platter of patterns available (delegates, dependency injections, blocks or what have you).
-These controllers are, as you may have surmised, still written in Objective-C, so my new favorite toy, Combine, is out.
+These controllers are, as you may have surmised, still written in Objective-C. Regrettably, my new favorite toy, Combine is out of the question.

 Alas, as with most of these kinds of tasks within `UIKit`, it's always a hop, skip and a step away from being as simple as checking the device idiom: